-Our Articles were adopted by a special resolution of the founder shareholder passed at a general meeting on June 30, 2016.
+Our Articles of Association, or the Articles, were adopted by a special resolution of the founder shareholder passed at a general meeting on 30 June 2016.
 A summary of the terms of the Articles is set out below.
 The summary below is not a complete copy of the terms of the Articles.